SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

 Another way to think about this is that it's very similar to how a file explorer or viewer application shows you files.
-If you click on the folder-type icon in the sidebar for example, you should see:
+If you click on the folder-type icon in the sidebar on the left for example, you should see the following (although the colours may be slightly different):

 ![gui-directory](../fig/02-gui-directory-view.png)

-Which in this case, indicates the files present in the `/home/sabsr3` directory.
+Which in this case, indicates the files present in the `/home/dtcse` directory.
 Now, we can use the interface in a graphical way to move around and view the file system, which in a nutshell, is equivalent to using the `cd` and `ls` commands.

 We can also pass special arguments to commands which change its behaviour, called *flags*.
 These flags are typically prefixed with a `-`.
 For example, if we use the `-F` flag with `ls`, it will show us the type of each entry shown (e.g. which are files and which are directories):